Wise International Money Transfer: Complete Guide for 2026

 Which Payment Method Costs the Most (and Least)?

-There's one hidden cost worth flagging: if you fund your Wise transfer by bank wire rather than ACH, your own bank may charge an outgoing wire fee of $15 to $35.
+One hidden cost worth flagging: if you fund your Wise transfer by bank wire rather than ACH, your own bank may charge an outgoing wire fee of $15 to $35.
 Always use ACH when possible to avoid this.

 How Wise Fees Compare to Your Bank

-The honest comparison looks like this.
 Sending $1,000 internationally through a major US bank like Chase typically involves a $35 to $50 flat wire fee, an exchange rate markup of 2% to 4%, and potentially $10 to $25 in intermediary bank deductions.
 Total cost: often $80 to $120, or 8% to 12% of the transfer.

 Sending the same $1,000 through Wise costs roughly $5 to $15 all-in, or about 0.5% to 1.5%.

 The gap widens as the transfer amount grows, because the bank's exchange rate markup scales with the amount while Wise's percentage fee stays consistent.
 On a $5,000 transfer, a 3% bank markup alone costs $150, more than Wise's entire fee for that amount.
+For most common international transfers in 2026, Wise is substantially cheaper than a bank wire.

 Speed varies based on two factors: how you fund the transfer and where it's going.

-Which Countries Get the Fastest Wise Transfers?
+Which Countries Get the Fastest Wise Transfers in 2026?

-The fastest corridors are the high-volume, major-currency routes: US to UK, US to the EU, US to Australia, and EU to EU transfers within the SEPA zone.
+The fastest corridors are high-volume, major-currency routes: US to UK, US to the EU, US to Australia, and EU to EU transfers within the SEPA zone.
 These routes are fast because Wise maintains well-funded local accounts there and the receiving banking infrastructure supports near-instant settlement.

 Transfers to emerging markets take longer.
-Routes to certain countries in South Asia, Southeast Asia, Latin America, or Africa may take 1 to 4 business days due to local banking system hours, additional compliance checks, or limitations in local payment rail infrastructure.
+Routes to countries in South Asia, Southeast Asia, Latin America, or Africa may take 1 to 4 business days due to local banking system hours, additional compliance checks, or limitations in local payment rail infrastructure.

-The good news: Wise shows you the estimated delivery time before you confirm.
+Wise shows you the estimated delivery time before you confirm.
 You're never guessing.

 Step-by-Step: How to Send an International Transfer with Wise

 Sending your first Wise transfer takes about five minutes.
-Here's the full process:

-2. Log in and select Send: From the dashboard, choose the Send Money option.
+- Log in and select Send: From the dashboard, choose the Send Money option.

-3. Enter the amount and destination country: Wise immediately shows you the mid-market rate, the fee breakdown, and the estimated amount your recipient will receive.
+- Enter the amount and destination country: Wise immediately shows you the mid-market rate, the fee breakdown, and the estimated amount your recipient will receive.

-4. Review before committing: The fee and delivery estimate are shown before you add any recipient details.
+- Review before committing: The fee and delivery estimate are shown before you add any recipient details.
 You're not locked in yet.

-6. Choose your payment method: Select ACH, debit card, or another available option.
+- Choose your payment method: Select ACH, debit card, or another available option.
 The fee adjusts accordingly.

-Importantly, your recipient does not need a Wise account.
+Your recipient does not need a Wise account.
 The money goes directly to their existing bank account.
 For larger amounts or certain corridors, Wise may request additional documentation before processing, which is standard compliance practice.

 Is Wise Safe for International Money Transfers?